RISC-V FPGA SoC w/ RTOS

 May 2026

-A custom RV32IM processor written from scratch in SystemVerilog and brought up as a small SoC on a Zynq UltraScale+ FPGA, built for EECS 151 at Berkeley.
+Building a RISC-V core from scratch sounds like a textbook exercise until you actually try to make the pipeline run real code without stalling on every other instruction.
+Hazards, forwarding, privileged behavior, and FPGA timing closure all have to land together, and any one of them being sloppy tanks the whole design.
+This RV32IM processor is a full from-scratch SystemVerilog implementation, brought up as a small SoC on a Zynq UltraScale+ FPGA for EECS 151 at Berkeley.
 The pipeline handles branches, loads, stores, full data forwarding, hazard-aware stall logic (including the multi-cycle divider), and privileged behavior via CSRs and traps (ecall/mret) so firmware can install real exception handlers.
 Our design merges Decode/Execute and Memory/Writeback into two stages, with a synchronous IMEM doubling as the IF-to-DEX register and loads bypassing straight to DMEM in DEX.
 That swap trades a long IMEM-to-ALU-to-DMEM critical path for one fewer pipeline stall.
 A separate CSR regfile feeds a dedicated CSR ALU in MEW with its own forwarding path to resolve back-to-back CSR hazards.
 The only stalls left are in-flight divides and the store-after-load structural hazard; the pipeline flushes on branches, jumps, mret, ecall, and timer interrupts.
-Around the core sit instruction and data memories, a BIOS boot path, and MMIO peripherals (most notably a UART for serial I/O), all wired through a top-level FPGA harness.
+Around the core sit instruction and data memories, a BIOS boot path, and MMIO peripherals (most notably a UART), all wired through a top-level FPGA harness.
 Final numbers: 100 MHz, 1.14 CPI on mmult, 228.6 CoreMarks, 4.43% LUT / 1.74% SLICE / 30.79% BRAM / 3.33% DSP utilization, and a figure of merit of 7.64.
 Roughly 1500 lines of hand-written SystemVerilog and 100+ hours later, the core boots Zephyr RTOS.
 We also built a simplified Logisim version of the datapath that runs real RISC-V programs.
 Partner: Aditya Anantaraman